sadansubedi/django-Resumeproject/README.md

 # django-Resumeproject
 my resume</br>
-This is a static website created using django by sadan subedi
+This is a resume website created using django by sadan subedi here we learn about template rendering